corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 ## Which keys it rotates

 The tool rotates a node's **wrapped** confidential identity keys.
-These are the confidential identity private keys stored encrypted under a master (wrapping) key held in a crypto service or HSM, generated when `freshIdentitiesConfiguration` is configured.
+These are the confidential identity private keys stored encrypted under a master (wrapping) key in a crypto service or HSM.
+The node generates them when `freshIdentitiesConfiguration` is configured.
 See [Using an HSM with confidential identities]({{< relref "../../node/operating/confidential-identities-hsm.md#wrapped-mode" >}}).

-The tool moves these keys from one provider to another.
-In every case, the replacement key is generated **wrapped on the new provider**.
+The tool moves these keys from one provider to another, generating each replacement as a new wrapped key on the new provider.

 The tool supports the following provider migrations: